 Women seem confusing.
 But to find love, you must follow dating advice, and pass through a number of first, second, and third dates.
 And that’s where this whole gallantry stuff comes into play.

 What is the bare minimum to please a woman and the absolute maximum to not insult her?
 The answer is simple: it depends on the woman.

 Now, now, don’t worry, this isn’t some vague theoretical mumbo-jumbo.
 Take a deep breath because I’m going to happily break this down for you to make your dating experience effortless and painless.

-First and foremost, you need to figure out what kind of woman this lady is whom you’re dating.
-Second, before you hastily lump these women into some unflattering stereotypes, please understand that behind each stereotype is a human being (not unlike yourself) who has a very good reason for her preferences and tolerances and attractions.
+Second, before you hastily lump these women into some unflattering stereotypes, please understand that behind each stereotype is a human being (not unlike yourself) who has a very good reason for her preferences and tolerances, and attractions.
 Once you understand her motivation, you have the key to winning her heart.

 1. “The Princess”

 This is the woman who expects chivalry.
 To you, she seems like an entitled spoiled brat sometimes, but really she’s just a woman with standards.

 She grew up as “Daddy’s Little Girl” believing in Prince Charming and she dreams of a man who’ll treat her like a valued lady.
 Her parents raised her to measure a man by the way he treats her, so the kinder and more chivalrous you are, the more appealing you seem to her.